Garnishing Wages for Student Loans Is On Hold: What Does It Mean for You

 Put your loans into deferment or forbearance

-You could pause payments by putting your loans into deferment or forbearance to avoid default.
+If you're not in default yet, you could pause payments by putting your loans into deferment or forbearance to avoid default.
 Deferment allows you to avoid interest on Direct Subsidized Loans during the deferment.
 Interest is charged on all loans during forbearance.

 Under some circumstances, your loan servicer must allow you to pause payments using one of these two methods.
 In other situations, your loan servicer might or might not allow you to do so.
 Contact your loan servicer to find out whether you’re eligible.